RetroDECK/ES-DE/THEMES.md

 # EmulationStation Desktop Edition (ES-DE) - Themes

+**Note:** If creating theme sets specifically for ES-DE, please add `-DE` to the theme name, as in `rbsimple-DE`.
+Because the ES-DE theme support has already deviated somehow from the RetroPie EmulationStation fork and will continue to deviate further in the future, the theme set will likely not be backwards compatible.
+It would be confusing and annoying for a user that downloads and attempts to use an ES-DE theme set in another EmulationStation fork only to get crashes, error messages or corrupted graphics.
+At least the -DE extension is a visual indicator that it's an ES-DE specific theme set.

-EmulationStation allows each system to have its own "theme."
+ES-DE allows each system to have its own "theme."
 A theme is a collection **views** that define some **elements**, each with their own **properties**.

-The first place ES will check for a theme is in the system's `<path>` folder, for a theme.xml file:
+The first place ES-DE will check for a theme is in the system's `<path>` folder, for a theme.xml file:
 * `[SYSTEM_PATH]/theme.xml`

-If that file doesn't exist, ES will try to find the theme in the current **theme set**.
+If that file doesn't exist, ES-DE will try to find the theme in the current **theme set**.
 Theme sets are just a collection of individual system themes arranged in the "themes" folder under some name.
 A theme set can provide a default theme that will be used if there is no matching system theme.
 Here's an example:

 ```
 ...